-Nomenclature rules published by the International Union of Pure and Applied Chemistry (IUPAC) are accepted by chemists of most countries and thus form the international authority for organic as for inorganic chemistry.
+Nomenclature rules published by the International Union of Pure and Applied Chemistry (IUPAC) are accepted by chemists of most of the countries and thus forms the international authority for organic and for inorganic chemistry.

 The technical terms used in organic chemistry nomenclature are

 - Systematic name – A name composed wholly of syllables specially coined or selected to describe structural features: hexane, thiazole.

 - Trivial name – A name part of which is used in a systematic sense: Xanthophyll, furan.

 - Semisystematic = semi trivial name

 The molecule’s parent name is determined by the number of carbons in the longest chain.
 The carbons in the chain are counted with the first substituent beginning from the nearest end.
 In the case where substituents from both ends have the same number of carbons, numeration begins from the nearest end of the next substituent.

 Most of the compounds in organic chemistry are fairly simple.
 In addition to any carbon-carbon double bond or triple bonds, they have contained only one functional group and could be named by using suffixes such as -ynol or -dienone.
 However, for a compound that contains more than one heteroatom functional group, only one of these functional groups can be designated in the suffix.